1–2 spots available for Q2 · Claim yours

 Best Backend Framework for a Scalable Startup in 2026

-A CTO-level comparison of the five backend frameworks that matter for scalable startups in 2026: Laravel, Node.js (Nest/Express), Go, Python (Django/FastAPI), and Ruby on Rails.
+A senior-engineer comparison of the five backend frameworks that matter for scalable startups in 2026: Laravel, Node.js (Nest/Express), Go, Python (Django/FastAPI), and Ruby on Rails.
 Pros, cons, real examples, and hiring pools, with recommendations per team size.

 By Adriano Junior